- Enjoy the rich culture of the Sacred Valley in Peru.

 - Day 4: A ride known as "Calca" or "Lares", similar to Inca Avalanche, start at high pass at nearly 15,000 feet, drop down a beautiful grass Inca road at the perfect incline angle, turns into singletrack in narrow canyon with Inca steps and 1000+ year old mummies.
 One of our best rides.
 Approximately 5,000 feet of descent over around 12 miles.
 After, back up to "Salt Mines/Moray" zone for more of that fast dry low singletracks.

 - Day 5: Machu Picchu.
-Roundtrip train from Ollanta, 6am to 6pm.* See note for details about Machu Picchu day.
+Roundtrip train from Ollanta, 6am to 6pm. * See note below for details about Machu Picchu day.

 - Day 6: Typically we do a ride today called "Lamay" and "Lamay 2", similar to Calca, but with more flowing singletrack.
 This is also our 'flex' day, which means it can be changed based on how everyone is feeling.